4nth0ny1/fullstack-t3-app/README.md

   7. check the studio it should have todo data
   8. added useContext to add todo to the list on frontend

-- [] Toggle Todo
+- [x] Toggle Todo

-  1. sadfsadfsaf
-  2. sadfsafd
+  1. added doneMutation to the todo
+  2. checked the network tab and the prisma studio and it persists

 - [] Delete Todo
+  1.
 - [] Optimistic updates

 ---